 Names to remember Nuclear Command Authority (NCA), Strategic Nuclear Command, Cabinet Committee on Security, National Security Advisory Board, etc.

 Cabinet Committee on Security (CCS)

-The civil leadership, in the form of the CCS (Cabinet Committee on Security) is the only body authorised to order a nuclear strike against another offending strike: In effect, it is the Prime Minister who has his finger “on the button.”
+The civil leadership, in the form of the CCS (Cabinet Committee on Security), is the only body authorized to order a nuclear strike against another offending strike: In effect, it is the Prime Minister who has his finger “on the button.”

 Nuclear Command Authority (NCA)

 On January 4, 2003, the Cabinet Committee on Security (CCS) constituted the Nuclear Command Authority (NCA).
 NCA has two councils: the Executive Council and the Political Council.

 The Executive Council is chaired by the National Security Advisor (NSA) while the Political Council is chaired by the Prime Minister.